Professional Development Bursary: (PDB) Contact details

 Provide a full description of your proposed bursary activity

 The 4 samples below were rescued from a poorly formed glass casting which was not correctly annealed or cooled.
 They are all 200mm diameter and 20mm thick.
 They are inverted from the originals.
-As shown here you are viewing them from the flat side of the casting.
+As shown here you are viewing them from the flat side of the casting, though that’s difficult to see or understand.
 The relief is Mirror Finished and is on the rear plane in this image.
 The exact opposite of their foundry cast metal originals.
-The original polystyrene digitally designed and routed foundry formers were recycled and utilised to make the slump cast glass.
+The original polystyrene digitally designed and routed foundry patterns were recycled, reformed, and utilised to make the slump cast glass.
 The composition is entirely new.

-The upper pair are hand-finished with Silver Nitrate by a mirror company in London.
+Hand Silvered Method: The upper pair are hand-finished with Silver Nitrate by a mirror company in south London.
 But it was shrouded in ‘trade secrecy’ by the company; I was not party to seeing how it was done.
-The Silver Nitrate was painted with a grey paint to protect the silver on the back, as most domestic mirrors are.
-The green tint is a property of the glass which has iron content in it.
+The Silver Nitrate was applied and then painted with grey paint to protect the silver on the back, as most domestic mirrors are.
+The green tint is a property of the glass which has high iron content in it.
 It was recycled from a skip!

 Evacuation method: The pair below are from the same source as above, made from the same glass at the same time.
 But the applied metal method of application is completely different as they are coated in real metal in powder form and placed in a vacuum which turns the metal to a vapour and when it is released from the pressure the metal attaches itself to the objects in a very even thickness and is opaque in colour.
 The green tint is appearing stronger on the left as the metal ‘mirror’ is pure chrome.
 The gold colour is a copper material and is not so affected by the natural colour of the glass.
 This is very high-end technology used for scientific instruments etc.

-Thankfully all was revealed about the hand-silvering process on Youtube and is no longer a trade secret!
+Thankfully all was revealed about the Hand-Silvering process on Youtube and is no longer a trade secret!
 Check out Angel Gilding in USA on Youtube.
 Their method of silvering the outer surface of objects is exactly what I needed to know.
 The Royal Society of Chemistry has a slightly different method and is applied to the inside of a glass flask.
+My work requires the Angel Gilding method on the outer front surface of the glass.
+My objects will be solid, as are the samples shown.

-‘CLUSTER’ LM 25 Aluminium & Nickel Plate.
+Artwork 1: ‘CLUSTER’ LM 25 Aluminium & Nickel Plate.
 Recycled styrene foundry formers from the Kings Cross ‘Text-Wall’ mural.
 This is the original metal casting that was later cast in glass.
 Here the relief is on the front plane, the casting is completely flat on the back.
+The glass version spontaneously exploded after 2 days as it was not quite finished in the correct manner, although it was made by a professional glass craftsman.
+I managed to rescue the 4 discs by cutting away the background shards.
+I want to learn how to control these properties of the material, hence my current application for a CPD.

-The darker sections are where the metal was polished before Nickel Plating and are very shiny despite their appearance here.
+The darker sections are where the metal was polished before being Nickel Plated and are very shiny despite their appearance here.
+The lighter matt surfaces are the texture directly from the sand-casting process.

 Here the 4 glass samples are placed in their relative positions but are reversed in a left-right sense, a reflection of its former position.
-The flat front is very shiny, naturally kiln polished and is a outcome of the process.
+The flat plane is now the front and is very shiny, naturally kiln-polished and is an outcome of the process.
 The transparency of the material and the metal finish in the glass and it’s ‘see-through’ nature add a richness to the experience of seeing the piece.
+It can be quite ambiguous to grasp visually, a surface aspect I want to explore.

 Glass for me has a similar expectancy, it will be transparent with the addition of mirror finish which moves the light around within the surface.
-I sense the mirror finish as a colour and it also exposes the natural colour of the glass.
+I sense the mirror finish as a colour and it also exposes the natural properties of the transparent glass.

 ‘9 Moons Eclipse’ Raku Fired Terracotta Clay